Introduction to Python

 The reduce

-function allows cumulative tasks to be performed on iterable structures.
+function allows performing accumulative tasks on iterable structures.

 from functools import reducelista = [1, 22, 33]def acumular(valor, acumulador):print(f'valor = {valor}, acumulador = {acumulador}, acumulacion = {valor + acumulador}')return valor + acumuladoracumulacion = reduce(acumular, lista)print(f'\nacumulacion = {acumulacion}')